 A Ministerial Support entry should be made for each of your ministers who is an authorized minister – ordained, licensed, lay or commissioned minister.
 This may be just your supply pastor or pastor, or it could include an associate pastor, senior pastor, visitation minister, etc. Churches can enter multiple entries – one for each minister.
 An entry should also be made for each of the pastors that served your church this year.
 So if your church had an interim pastor through March and then the settled pastor starting in April, an entry would be made for each of those pastors.
 The amount showed for each of those pastors should be computed for an annual basis, so that it can be accurately compared across the churches.
 This is not an actual accounting of the amount your church paid, but rather what the church would have paid for this position for an entire year.

-There are several staff missing from the Staff tab.
+There are several staff missing from the Staff panel.
 How can I fix that?

-The staff tab only includes authorized ministers.
+The staff panel only includes authorized ministers.
 Other church employees and leaders can be noted on the leadership form for inclusion in the Group Members tab.
-If the information on the staff tab is wrong, you can either click the “report data discrepancy” button in the upper right, or contact Brea (484-949-8774 ext.
+If the information on the staff tab is wrong, contact Brea (484-949-8774 ext.
 311 or brea@psec.org).

-The information on the Group Members tab is out-of-date.
+The information on the Group Members panel is out-of-date.
 How can I fix that?

 Group members are changed by PSEC staff after we receive your Church Leadership Form.
 Please complete that form as soon as possible and return it to Brea.